OrionH/neo4j-uccs-lego-db/README.md

 ohumphre@uccs.edu, bbullock@uccs.edu\
 Final Project: README\
 Comments: \
-The point of this project is create database relations and visualize the data.\
+The point of this project is to create database relations and visualize the data.\
 This is a database class, not web design.\
 **WARNING!
 THIS DATABASE USES A LOT OF RAM!**\
 There are over 1M nodes and 2M relations.\